sail-sg/envpool/docs/index.rst

 Welcome to EnvPool!
 ===================

-EnvPool is a C++ based batched environment pool with pybind11 and threadpool.
+EnvPool is a C++-based batched environment pool with pybind11 and thread pool.
 It has high performance (~1M raw FPS in DGX on Atari games) and compatible APIs (supports both gym and dm_env, both sync and async).